-• Safeguard the provision of basic public goods and services by privatized firms/industries in line with national policy goals and in compliance with EU legislation.
-(MoU 2.1, 10.1) • Review privatizations that have not yet been launched, with a view to improving the terms so as to maximize the state's long term benefits, generate revenues, enhance competition in the local economies, promote national economic recovery, and stimulate long term growth prospects.
-MoU 6.3.1.5, 2.1, 10.1 • Adopt, henceforth, an approach whereby each new case will be examined separately and on its merits, with an emphasis on long leases, joint ventures (private-public collaboration) and contracts that maximize not only government revenues but also prospective levels of private investment.
-(MoU 2.1, 10.1) • Unify (HRDAF) with various public asset management agencies (which are currently scattered across the public sector) with a view to developing state assets and enhancing their value through microeconomic and property rights' reforms.
-(MoU 2.1.3, 2.1.4, 2.1.5, 10.1) • Labor market reforms - Greece commits to: Achieve EU best practice across the range of labor market legislation through a process of consultation with the social partners while benefiting from the expertise and existing input of the ILO, the OECD and the available technical assistance.
-(MEFP 29) • Expand and develop the existing scheme that 10 provides temporary employment for the unemployed, in agreement with partners and when fiscal space permits and improve the active labor market policy programs with the aim to updating the skills of the long term unemployed. • Phasing in a new 'smart' approach to collective wage bargaining that balances the needs for flexibility with fairness.
+- Commit not to roll back privatisations that have been completed.
+Where the tender process has been launched the government will respect the process, according to the law. - Safeguard the provision of basic public goods and services by privatised firms/industries in line with national policy goals and in compliance with EU legislation. - Review privatisations that have not yet been launched, with a view to improving the terms so as to maximise the state's long term benefits, generate revenues, enhance competition in the local economies, promote national economic recovery, and stimulate long term growth prospects. - Adopt, henceforth, an approach whereby each new case will be examined separately and on its merits, with an emphasis on long leases, joint ventures

+- (private-public collaboration) and contracts that maximise not only government revenues but also prospective levels of private investment. - Unify (HRDAF) with various public asset management agencies (which are currently scattered across the public sector) with a view to developing state assets and enhancing their value through microeconomic and property rights' reforms.

+Labor market reforms - Greece commits to:

+- Achieve EU best practice across the range of labour market legislation through a process of consultation with the social partners while benefitting from the expertise and existing input of the ILO, the OECD and the available technical assistance. - Expand and develop the existing scheme that provides temporary employment for the unemployed, in agreement with partners and when fiscal space permits and improve the active labour market policy programmes with the aim to updating the skills of the long term unemployed. - Phasing in a new 'smart' approach to collective wage bargaining that balances the needs for flexibility with fairness.
 This includes the ambition to streamline and over time raise minimum wages in a manner that safeguards competiveness and employment prospects.
 The scope and timing of changes to the minimum wage will be made in consultation with social partners and the European and international institutions, including the ILO, and take full account of advice from a new independent body on whether changes in wages are in line with productivity developments and competitiveness.

-(MEFP 29) Product market reforms and a better business environment - As part of a new reform agenda, Greece remains committed to: • Removing barriers to competition based on input from the OECD.
-(MoU 5.1.4, MEFP 25) Strengthen the Hellenic Competition Commission (MoU 5.1.4.3) Introduce actions to reduce the burdens of administrative burden of bureaucracy in line with the OECD's input, including legislation that bans public sector units from requesting (from citizens and business) documents certifying information that the state already possesses (within the same or some other unit).
-Better land use management, including policies related to spatial planning, land use, and the finalization of a proper Land Registry (MoU 5.1.3.1.ii-vi, MoU 5.1.3.1.ix-xiii, MoU 5.1.3.2.iia-b, MoU 5.1.3.2.iiia-b, MoU 5.1.3.2.iv b-d, MoU 5.1.3.2.v.b Pursue efforts to lift disproportionate and unjustified restrictions in regulated professions as part of the overall strategy to tackle vested interests.
-(MoU 7.2.1, 7.2.2, 10.2.3.i-iii, 10.2.6, 10.2.7 MEFP 27, TMU 43,) Align gas and electricity market regulation with EU good practices and legislation (39) MoU 2.1.2.1, MoU 6.1.5.2.2i Reform of the judicial system - The Greek government will: • Improve the organization of courts through greater specialization and, in this context, adopt a new Code of Civil Procedure MoU 5.3.1.3 Promote the digitization of legal codes and the electronic submission system, and governance, of the judicial system.
-MoU 5.3.5
+Product market reforms and a better business environment - As part of a new reform agenda, Greece remains committed to:

+- Removing barriers to competition based on input from the OECD. - Strengthen the Hellenic Competition Commission. - Introduce actions to reduce the burdens of administrative burden of bureaucracy in line with the OECD's input, including legislation that bans public sector units from requesting (from citizens and business) documents certifying information that the state already possesses (within the same or some other unit). - Better land use management, including policies related to spatial planning, land use, and the finalisation of a proper Land Registry - Pursue efforts to lift disproportionate and unjustified restrictions in regulated professions as part of the overall strategy to tackle vested interests. - Align gas and electricity market regulation with EU good practices and legislation

+Reform of the judicial system - The Greek government will:

+- Improve the organisation of courts through greater specialisation and, in this context, adopt a new Code of Civil Procedure. - Promote the digitisation of legal codes and the electronic submission system, and governance, of the judicial system.